vincenttermaat/azure-landing-zone/_posts/2025-01-26-cloudnativesecurity.md

 ## 5. Enable managed identity on client

-Adjust the bicep to deploy your Azure WebAPI to enable built-in OAuth authentication
+Adjust the bicep where you deploy your client WebApp to enable the use of managed-identity for authentication.

 ```bicep
 resource WebApi 'Microsoft.Web/sites@2022-09-01' = {